 The fragrance was revealed this week at the Goodwood Festival of Speed.
 Unfortunately (or fortunately), this scent is not available to buy, but is rather a part of Ford’s ongoing mission to help dispel myths around electric cars and convince traditional car enthusiasts of the potential of electric vehicles.
 Olfiction developed the fragrance with ingredients that each add a specific element of the scent’s story.

-- Customize this “American muscle car model” with the included supercharger, rear ducktail spoiler, beefy exhaust pipes, front chin spoiler and a nitrous oxide tank
+- Customizable with the included supercharger, rear ducktail spoiler, beefy exhaust pipes, front chin spoiler, a nitrous oxide tank and more

 Judging by our survey findings, the sensory appeal of petrol cars is still something drivers are reluctant to give up.
 The Mach Eau fragrance is designed to give them a hint of that fuel-fragrance they still crave.
 It should linger long enough for the GT’s performance to make any other doubts vaporize too,” said Jay Ward, director, Ford of Europe Product Communications.